josaputra15/freighter-fighter/api_reference.md

 ## Guess/Hit Map
-2d array
+array
 - 0 in unguessed spaces
 - 97 in missed guesses
 - 98 in hits
 - 99 in destroyed slots

 ## UI codes
-- 200 for the ready button
+- 200 for the ready button (unused)

 # Functions